Posted: May 21, 2014 1:58 PM

 BONNE TERRE, Mo.
 (AP) The U.S. Supreme Court weighed arguments Wednesday over whether a Missouri inmate's rare vascular condition would cause him great suffering during what would be the nation's first execution since last month's botched case in Oklahoma.

-Russell Bucklew was scheduled to be executed at 12:01 a.m.
-Wednesday for the 1996 killing of a romantic rival.
-But Justice Samuel Alito granted him a reprieve late Tuesday so that the full Supreme Court can weigh his appeal later Wednesday.
+Russell Bucklew had been scheduled to be put to death at 12:01 a.m.
+Wednesday for the 1996 killing of a man during a violent crime spree, but Supreme Court Justice Samuel Alito blocked the execution late Tuesday and the full court was considering the matter.

-If the Supreme Court rejects Bucklew's appeal the state could decide to proceed with the execution.
-It would have until midnight Wednesday to kill Bucklew.
+If the Supreme Court rejects the appeal, Missouri would have until midnight to carry out the execution.

 "The state does not have the right to inflict extreme, torturous pain during an execution," Bucklew's attorney Cheryl Pilate said.
 "We still hope that Mr. Bucklew's grave medical condition and compromised airway will persuade the governor or a court to step back from this extremely risky execution."

 Bucklew won't be getting help from Missouri Gov. Jay Nixon, a Democrat and death-penalty proponent who rejected Bucklew's clemency request late Tuesday.

 European companies opposed to capital punishment cut off supplies of certain execution drugs, leading Missouri and other states to turn to U.S. sources.
 The states refuse to identify the sources of their execution drugs, saying secrecy is necessary to protect the sources from possible retaliation by death penalty opponents.

 Death penalty opponents say the secrecy makes it impossible to ensure that the drugs couldn't cause an inmate to endure an agonizing death that rises to the level of unconstitutionally cruel and unusual punishment.